-Jamilya incidentally came to more TV fame when she stared in a series called "Sexy Mong Returns" that featured her, together with two young Korean women, as a trio who hunt down criminals in Seoul.
-Chasing after sex offenders in very short skirts and high heels, Jamilya's trade mark is the lollipop that she is continuously seen sucking on while going after the bad guys.
-To top things off, the very first episode of this thinly veiled soft porn (first aired in the spring of 2008) features Jamilya and her friends hunting down a group of English teachers who are portrayed as regularly taking advantage of drunk and drugged Korean women in the club scene of the Hongdae neighborhood.
+Jamilya incidentally came to more TV fame when she stared in a series called "Sexy Mong Returns" that featured her together with two young Korean women.
+Hunting down sex offenders in very short skirts and high heels, Jamilya's trade mark is the lollipop that she is continuously sucking on while going after the bad guys.
+To top things off, the very first episode of this thinly veiled soft porn (first aired in the spring of 2008) features Jamilya and her friends bringing to justice a group of English teachers who are portrayed as regularly taking advantage of drunk and drugged Korean women in the club scene of the Hongdae neighborhood.
 "Korean girls are good", we hear one of the teachers say, "they are so easy".
 And another one admits, "I just know about Kimchi and Korean girls".
 At the end of the episode, we see the girls bent over a newspaper with the headline of "English teachers caught up in sexy party scandal", a clear reference to the very controversy surrounding the "sexy party" pictures taken in a Hongdae club a few years earlier.
-In such a way, the image of the Western woman is made complicit in the symbolic purge of the Western male that is seen as polluting the entertainment districts of Seoul, and are simultaneously made available as sex objects for Korea's male population.
+In such a way, the image of the Western woman is made complicit in the symbolic purge of the Western male that is seen as polluting the entertainment districts of Seoul, while she is simultaneously made available as a sex object for Korea's male population.